Eleven-am/pondSocket/README.md

 ### Channel

-The `Channel` class represents a channel in the PondSocket server.
+The `Channel` class represents a channel in the PondClient.

 **Methods:**